JustinVillacorta/Boardmate/Backend/README.md

 # Boardmate Backend API

-Backend server for Boardmate - A comprehensive boarding house management system built with MERN stack.
+**Node.js Express Server for Boardmate - A comprehensive boarding house management system**

+A robust RESTful API built with Node.js, Express.js, and MongoDB that powers the Boardmate boarding house management system.
+This backend provides complete functionality for managing rooms, tenants, payments, notifications, and reports with role-based access control.

 ## Features